- 1963-2001 (predominant 1972 - 2000) (Creation)

 providing operational support in the negotiation and administration of loans and credits, in procurement matters, in selecting consultants and in writing terms of reference;

 cooperating with other international agencies (i.e. World Health Organization [WHO], United Nations Educational, Scientific and Cultural Organization [UNESCO]) on programs of common interest.

-At the time of its establishment, the Department had no divisionalstructure.
-The first division of the Population Projects Department (PNPD1) was established on January 1, 1971.
-On July 1, 1972, a Nutrition Unit (PNPD2) was created.
-The Department was subsequently renamed the Population and Nutrition Projects Department but retained its original acronym.
+At the time of its establishment, the department had no divisional structure.
+Thefirst division of the Population Projects Department (PNPD1) was established on January 1, 1971.
+On July 1, 1972, a Nutrition Unit (PNPD2) was created, thereby marking the beginning of the Bank's work in the nutrition sector.
+The department was subsequently renamed the Population and Nutrition Projects Department but retained its original acronym.

 The Bank's massive reorganization in October 1972 attempted to more effectively fuse country knowledge with sector skills.
 Sectors with a sufficient number of experts and an established lending program were largely decentralized; these departments were referred to as Central Projects departments.
 The majority of the staff of Central Projects departments was dispersed to regional project departments in newly established Regional Vice Presidencies.
 Smaller departments, such as PNP, remained wholly centralized and continued to provide a complete operational package of technical services to the Regions.
 This included identifying, appraising and supervising projects, as well as performing advisory and quality control work.
 These units were known as Central Operating Projects departments.
 Both Central Projects departments and Central Operating Projects departments reported to the newly created Vice President, Central Projects (CPSVP).
 The CPSVP replaced the previous DRP and reported to the Senior Vice President, Operations (SVPOP).